Ready to Master the Art of Persuasive Communication? Unlock Your Success Today!

 - Format of Harassment cease and desist letter

-- Harassment cease and desist letter template
+- Harassment cease and desist letter template (strongly worded)

-What is a harassment cease and desist letter?
+What is harassment cease and desist letter?

-A harassment cease and desist letter is a brief statement of facts written by an individual in order to report any form of harassment made by another person and to demand that person stop.
+Harassment cease and desist letter is a brief statement of facts written by an individual in order to report any form of harassment made by another person and to demand that person stop.

-If you are the victim of any of the harassment actions listed below, by a coworker, employer, landlord, ex-spouse, neighbor, or other individual or business you should consider sending a harassment cease and desist letter.
+If you are the victim of any of the harassment actions listed below, by a coworker, employer, landlord, ex-spouse, neighbor, or other individual or business you should consider sending harassment cease and desist letter.

 - Personal attacks